Configuring GCP as an OIDC Identity Provider

 Under the Credentials tab, click Create credentials > OAuth client ID.

-For Discovery Endpoint URL, enter
+In the Discovery Endpoint URL field, enter

 Click Fetch Scopes.